 - Tropical ecology courses and camps offered to national and international university and secondary school student groups as the "intense field trip" to give first-hand experience in field studies in tropical eco-systems and in living off-the-grid.

 - Service Learning programs permitting students to be involved in world communities, committing to internships, and working hand-in-hand with members of other cultures through the service they perform.

 - Cultural Conservation programs offering learning opportunities and living experiences in various cultures within Costa Rica, ranging from rural farms to Indian Reserves to nationally known historical institutions.

-- Low-Impact Living programs demonstrating for students alternatives toward a eco-friendly life style.
+- Low-Impact living programs demonstrating to students alternatives toward an eco-friendly and more sustainable life style.
 This includes a 1-day trip addressing the problems of solid waste.

 - Eco-tourism adventures for visitors, families and inividuals, looking for a vacation with an educational focus.